Job Description for an Athletic Scout

 - Keen eye for detail when observing athletes' performances

 - Strong interpersonal skills to connect with players

 - Ability to make numerous decisions when recruiting

 Employment and Salary Outlook

-The BLS reported that the median salary for athletic coaches and scouts was $31,000 in 2015.
-Employment in this field was expected to increase 6% between 2014 and 2024, which was the national average for all occupations.
+The BLS reported that the median salary for athletic coaches and scouts was $32,270 in 2017.
+Employment in this field was expected to increase 13% between 2016 and 2026, which was faster than the national average for all occupations.
 There is strong competition for scouting positions at the college and professional levels, where there are typically few open jobs.